 INNISFREE, Alta. — In dry years, plants under stress put energy into seed production, not growth.

-So Lyndon Mansell hopes that letting his cattle nip the tops of the grass just before it goes to seed, will delay that stage.
+So Lyndon Mansell hopes that letting his cattle nip the tops off the grass, just before it goes to seed, will delay that stage.

 That way, he figures if a rain comes, the grass will start growing again, and he can salvage a hay crop.